 If humanity doesn’t do this, here’s the exciting future:

-150k humans delete themselves daily from preventable meat failures.
-That’s fifty 9/11s every single day, except nobody invades anyone about it because diseases don’t have oil (if cancer had oil reserves, humanity would have cured it by 2003).
+150k deaths/day humans delete themselves daily from preventable meat failures.
+That’s fifty 9/11s every single day, except nobody invades anyone about it because diseases don’t have oil (if cancer had oil reserves, humanity would likely have cured it by 2003).

 Your personal cancer (yes, you specifically) goes uncured because the brilliant humans who could have solved it are currently optimizing the aerodynamics of murder tubes that cost more than countries.

 Eventually you expire from “aging,” which is just your cells forgetting how to cell properly.
-This is completely fixable but you spent the repair money on submarines that hide underwater, as if that’s somehow useful when you live on land.
+This is potentially fixable but you spent the repair money on submarines that hide underwater, as if that’s somehow useful when you live on land.

 Grandchildren visit graves and ask them: